chanmin-jeon/my-portfolio/README.md

 # my-portfolio
-~ Chanmin Jeon Personal Portfolio
+- Chanmin Jeon Personal Portfolio
-~ Made using CSS, HTML and JS
+- Made using CSS, HTML and JS
-~ responsive design, compatible with desktop, cellular, and tablet
+- Responsive design, compatible with desktop, cellular, and tablet
+- Always updating with new projects!